KilledByAPixel/OS13k/README.md

 - src - Source filename
 - icon - Can contain html tags, fits about 2 emojis (you don't need to close tags)
 - width (720) and height (405) - Size of window (default is 16:9 aspect)
-- help (optional) - Help message, shows an icon on the window's titlebar (keep it short!)
+- help (optional) - Help message, shows an icon on the window's titlebar (try to keep it short)
 - author (optional) - Name of creator
 - reload (1) - Shows the reload option
 - code (0) - Shows code option, defaults to true for dweets/shaders, help is shown instead if it exists
 - full (1) - Enables full screen option
 - sleep (1) - Dims window and pauses dweets/shaders when not focused
-- sticky (0) - Enable auto open of program on restart
+- sticky (0) - Will automatically open of program on restart if it was open

  ### Trophies
  - Apps can register trophies for their games, the OS tracks which are unlocked